 If you want an independent specialist with no private equity ownership

 “For clients coming from Halo Financial, the most important practical step is to complete onboarding with a new broker before you actually need to make a transfer,” says Anthony Bull, CEO of Cambridge Currencies.
-“If a property completion or a business invoice has a fixed deadline, the worst time to start a broker account is the week of the payment.
+“If a property completion or a business invoice has a fixed deadline, the worst time to open a broker account is the week of the payment.
 Once you’ve onboarded, you have a working alternative ready — even if you don’t yet need it.”

 Speaking to a Cambridge Currencies specialist